konstantine-v/bible-lib/README.md

 # Bible Lib

-_Note_ This library is unfinished, so use it as a stepping-stone for your own application or wait until a more stable version is out.
+*Note* This library is a work in progress, so use it as a stepping-stone for your own application or help move it along by making a PR to help complete it.

+This is currently not production ready, but the intention is to get it to a point where it can be.
+Feel free

 ## What is this?
 A library for interacting with and parsing the data within the bible.

-The purpose of this is to work with a large dataset, parse it, and compare data.
-My goal is to utilize this within a GUI application and for others to be able to do as they with the library.
+This library is meant for comparing, parsing, and searching data within a dataset as well as consuming APIs and ensuring the data is formatted to be used as intended within other applications.

 *Note*
 This utilizes the Luke Smith edited version of the KJV bible for testing purposes.
 In the future I plan for it to consume API data and built data structured in a similar way for offline consumption.